aarongeo1/Chat-Pet/README.md

 ## Applications

-A cute pet that keeps you compnay as you carry on with your day to day tasks and can have a conversation with you on a basic level whenever the user feels bored
+A cute pet that keeps you company as you carry on with your day to day tasks and can have a conversation with you on a basic level whenever the user feels bored